 The Bank's approach to managing IRRBB is governed by applicable regulations and is influenced by the market conditions in which the Bank operates.
-The Bank's Risk and Treasury teams monitor banking book interest rate risk operating under the oversight of RMC and Capcom.
+The Bank's Risk team monitor banking book interest rate risk operating under the oversight of RMC and Capcom.